itk-dev/os2forms_selvbetjening/README.md

 a notification to configured email if attachment size surpasses a configured value.

-By default, no notifiation is sent.
+By default, no notification is sent.
-Enable and configure notifications receivers on the webforms settings page.
+Enable and configure notifications receivers on the webform settings page.
 Configure file size threshold, from email and from name in `settings.local.php`: